dustinpfister/reuse_color_tag_fix/README.md

 The 'chrome\_extension' folder would be the best way to go about fixing the problem in a way in which it will just happen automatically each time the page is reloaded or navigated to by a user.
 To set this up you will need to go to chrome://extensions then make sure that 'Developer mode' is toggled on.
 You will then want to click the 'Load unpacked' button and navigate to the root 'chrome\_extension' folder in the dist folder of this repo which is what will need to be selected.

-## 2.0 ) What is new in each revision
+## 2 ) What is new in each revision

+In this section I will write a thing or two about each revision of the color tag fix patch as they come out.

 ### R6 - Improved chrome extension menu

 The chrome extension menu now allows for a user to select from a collection of modes which are 'auto\_by\_time', 'auto\_by\_fixed', and 'manual'.
 The auto by time mode will set the color automatically by way of javaScript dates and hard coded setting that are in line with the new 5 color system each time the pricing portal is viewed.
 The auto by fixed mode will allow a user to choose one of the six original colors from a menu, and that color will also be what is set each time the portal is viewed.
 Finally there is a manual mode, that also allows the user to select a color to set, but that color WILL NOT be automatically set each time the page is views.
-So then the manual mode is similar to the bookmarklet forms of the patch that we are all ready using.
+So then the manual mode is similar to the various bookmarklet forms of the patch that we are all ready using.

 ### R5 - Fix of display elements, improved parsing of color string arguments